Xaml Image Converter Manual

-- Storyboard & Frames: For animated GIF’s.
+- Storyboard, Frames & Loop: For animated GIF’s.
 The storyboard chooses a xaml storyboard and the Frames specified in frames per second.
-In the current implementation it is not possible to create loops.
+If you specify Loop="1" you create a looping animated GIF.

 - Page: For pdf & xps documents.
 Specifies the page size, either a name as “a4” or “letter” or a size as “10cmx20cm” or “13inx3in”.
 If you omit the page size, the document’s size will be the

 - FitToPage: For pdf & xps documents.
 If you specify the argument FitToPage=”true” the image will be resized so it fit’s to the page.